Best Canon wide-angle lenses

 Launched in September 2024, the Sigma 10-18mm f/2.8 DC DN is an ultra-wide-angle zoom lens that delivers quality outcomes.
 Compared to its Canon counterpart, it features a constant aperture of f/2.8, ideal for low-light situations.
 Its optical construction includes 13 elements in 10 groups, along with a 7-blade diaphragm and a magnification ratio of 0.25x.
 However, it lacks stabilization, though this is not crucial for a wide-angle lens.

 In terms of performance, the lens offers excellent central sharpness, although it lacks uniformity at the edges and corners.
-As you might understand, this Sigma is geared towards landscape, architectural, and astrophotography.
+As you can probably tell, this Sigma is geared towards landscape, architectural, and astrophotography.
 Moreover, it is priced attractively, making it an interesting alternative to the Canon RF-S 10-18mm f/4.5-6.3.
-In my opinion, you’ll be thrilled with it!
+In my opinion, it is a very appealing option.

 3. Tamron 11-20mm f/2.8 Di III-A RXD RF-S